mydictionary-project/mydictionary/README.md

 - **All of these information are prohibited for any form of commercial use.**
 - **I am NOT accountable for misappropriation of these information.**

-Developers can designed their own *service*.
 Get further information from [here](https://github.com/zzc-tongji/service4mydictionary).

 #### 2.3.
 Collection & Dictionary